Tableau - What is a Tableau Data Extract (TDE)?

 A Tableau data extract is a compressed snapshot of data stored on disk and loaded into memory as required to render a Tableau viz.
 There are two aspects of TDE design that make them ideal for supporting analytics and data discovery.
 The first is that a TDE is a columnar store.

-Let’s establish the common understanding that columnar databases store column values together rather than row values.
+The columnar databases store column values together rather than row values.
 As a result, they dramatically reduce the input/output required to access and aggregate the values in a column.
-That’s what makes them so wonderful for analytics and data discovery.
+Which makes them so wonderful for analytics and data discovery.

 Figure 1 - A columnar store makes it possible to quickly operate over the values in any given column